 Students on Academic Counseling must achieve an acceptable GPA, show satisfactory class participation and completion of attempted courses.
-Students on counseling who do not meet these three criteria by the end of their counseling period are in danger of suspension or dismissal according to the Vice President of Academic Affairs's decision.
+Students on counseling who do not meet these three criteria by the end of their counseling period are in danger of suspension or dismissal according to the Chief Academic Officer's decision.